flow-typed/eslint-plugin-ft-flow/README.md

 }
 ```

+<a name="babel-parser"></a>
+#### Babel parser

+Alternatively, if you can't yet use `hermes-eslint`, prior to version 3.0.0 ft-flow shipped a recommended config that used `@babel/eslint-parser` which is still available under the `"plugin:ft-flow/babel-parser"` extension.

+Though it's recommended to switch to the recommended extension when possible as `babel-parser` may be removed in a future version.

-By default this recommended config also comes preloaded with `@babel/eslint-parser` which means for eslint to analyze your flow code it relies your babel config (`babel.config.js`, `.babelrc`, `.babelrc.js`).
+> By default this config also comes preloaded with `@babel/eslint-parser` which means for eslint to analyze your flow code it relies your babel config (`babel.config.js`, `.babelrc`, `.babelrc.js`).
 You should already have this setup as part of running/testing your code but if you don't you can learn more [here](https://flow.org/en/docs/tools/babel/)

+---

 See [ESLint documentation](http://eslint.org/docs/user-guide/configuring#extending-configuration-files) for more information about extending configuration files.